dmbarbour/glas/docs/GlasApps.md

 The runtime will support the basic memory cell with 'get' and 'set' operations.
 However, in context of distributed computations and caching, we may wish to support a few other useful types.
 What are our options?

 * **cell** - the basic get, set, swap (for linear types).
-Only one node can 'own' a cell for writing, but mirrored caching is possible for read-mostly cells.
+In a distributed runtime, only one node can 'own' a cell for writing, but mirrored caching is possible for read-mostly cells, and the cell can be migrated.

 * **queue** - a list cell accessed with 'write', 'read', and 'putback'.
-Serializable with one reader (read and putback) and multiple concurrent writers blindly adding to the other end.
-Transactions and network partitions can buffer writes locally, then merge them in any serializability-consistent order.
-In practice, we might want to include metadata clocks to merge writes from multiple network partitions.
+Supports one reader and multiple concurrent writer transactions.
+However, in a distributed runtime, the write end is owned by only one node.
+Attempting to share is infeasible in context of observing time and network partitioning.

-* **bag** - a cell containing a multiset (represented as a list), accessed via 'write', 'read', and 'peek'.
+* **bag** - a cell containing a multiset (an unordered list), accessed via 'write', 'read', and 'peek'.
 Serializable with any number of concurrent readers and writers.
-Each node can operate on a local slice of the bag, and freely shuffle elements between slices.
+In a distributed runtime, every node can operate on a local slice of the bag, and the runtime can freely shuffle elements between slices.
 Reads are non-deterministic but can be filtered (via read then abort), but read variants with runtime support for filtering can enhance performance and support heuristic routing of items to interested nodes.

 * **CRDTs?** - [conflict-free replicated datatypes](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are designed for concurrent edits and partitioning tolerance, and can be adapted.
 But I don't know which ones I'd want as built-ins.
 For now, users might manually replicate CRDTs, maintaining a cell in each node with a bag of updates.